discordjs/guide/guide/miscellaneous/useful-packages.md

 You can log to the terminal, you can log to a file, etc.
 "But wait," I hear you cry, "what's wrong with `console.log`?".
 Well, the answer is simple: `console.log` is slow, very slow, and not very versatile.
-Whenver you make a call to `console.log`, your program halts; it has to wait for console.log to finish.
+Whenver you call `console.log`, your program halts; it has to wait for console.log to finish.
-While it does that, your program can do nothing else.
-That does not sound very good, does it?
+While it does that, your program can do nothing else, which does not sound good.
-Well, that is exactly what winston is for.
+Well, that is precisely what winston is for.

 Winston is fast and highly configurable.
 It has different log levels for all your needs; it can log to files, the terminal, etc.
 Like moment.js, it also has extension packages.
 So if there is something you feel is missing, you can probably find one that fits your needs.

-Now, there really are *a lot* of options, so it is recommended you take a look at the docs yourself.
+Now, there are *a lot* of options, so it is recommended you take a look at the docs yourself.
 But let us get a quick overview of what it can do:

 ```js